-For details on the agent attributes, refer to the Cluster Server Bundled Agents Reference Guide.
+For details on the storage and network agent attributes, refer to the Cluster Server Bundled Agents Reference Guide.

-- 11 Click Finish. - 12 Right-click the newly created service group and select Enable Resources. - 13 Right-click the newly created service group, select Online from the context menu, and then select a system on which to bring the service group online. - you the service group on a node at the secondary site in a DR environment, bring the service group online only after completing all the DR configuration.
+- 11 Click Finish. - 12 Right-click the newly created service group and select Enable Resources. - 13 Right-click the newly created service group, select Online from the context menu, and then select a system on which to bring the service group online.

+If you are configuring the service group on a node at the secondary site in a DR environment, bring the service group online only after completing all the DR configuration steps.